SAFETAG/SAFETAG/content/guides/remote_assessment/examples/recon-ng.md

   +---------------------------------+
 ```

-NOTE: I have changed the identifying information on the organization I was doing recon on.
-You will not get the same results if you follow this guide with the provided organization.
+##### Reconnaisance phase (netblocks example)

   * Run modules that leverage known netblocks.
 This exposes other domains and hosts from which domains can be harvested.

-Since I only have a single ip address instead of the full netblock that would be given by a host normally, this might be less than impressive.
-But, here we go.

 First I search for any modules that use netblocks as an input.